iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 	Now reconnect the node you disconnected previously, and see how it reconnects to the mesh.
 Is it again the root node?
-Annotate it and discuss why you think it is or is not the root node again.
+Annotate it and discuss why you think it is or is not the root node again and if that is what you expected.

+	Deliver a report in pdf format in which you explain your observations in english.

 ## Part 2.
 WiFi Provisioning